Straight Outta Lynwood: Title and artwork

 The title is a takeoff on Straight Outta Compton, an album by N.W.A.
 Lynwood, California, Yankovic's home town, is a neighboring community to Compton, California.
 The cover art, inspired by "gangsta imagery", depicts Yankovic, wearing a Lynwood, California, letterman's jacket and holding a pit bull on a leash, in front of a 1967 Chevrolet Impala Convertible Lowrider.
 All of the images from the album were photographed by Michael Blackwell on April 22, 2006.
 Blackwell is an Atlanta, Georgia-based photographer who has also taken images of notable hip hop stars as T.I., Lil' Scrappy, and Young Jeezy.
-The cover features a pit bull named Dough Boy, owned by a local couple that was walking by during the photo shoot.
+The cover features a pit bull named Dough Boy, owned by a local couple that were walking by during the photo shoot.
 Yankovic had always planned for this album to be titled Straight Outta Lynwood, even when the lead single was going to be "You're Pitiful"; Yankovic had liked the ironic juxtaposition of having a gangsta rap-inspired album cover and title, with "such a toothless ballad for the lead parody".
 However, the cover ended up being unintentionally appropriate when "White & Nerdy" became the lead track on the album.
 The numbers and letters on the album cover each have double meanings: "NLY" are the initials of both Yankovic's daughter and his father.
 The number "27" is an in-joke with Yankovic's fans, but February 7 was also his mother's birthday.
 The license plate originally read "27 4LIFE" during the photo shoot.
 The photo featured on the back of the CD case was Yankovic's initial pick to be the album's cover, before the current image was selected.